Fabrice-Beya/robot-car/README.md

 1. Update the MPU6050 IMU drivers
 2. Add localisation functionalities leverage the IMU.
 3. Integration time of flight sensors to detect obstacles
-4. Integration a camera.
+4. Introduce a camera, implement assocated drivers, and integrate it into existing app.
-5. Implement autonomous driving system that avoids collision and detects objects of interest.
+5. Implement autonomous driving system library that avoids collisions and detects objects of interest.